tetsushijp/AEP-Hands-on-Labs/labs/fsi/CJA/Intro.md

 ### Exercise 1.1

-Log in to CJA and creeate project.
+Log in to CJA and create a project.

 1. Navigate to the Experience Platform [https://experience.adobe.com/](https://experience.adobe.com/).
 2. Login with provided credentials.